cobuildlab/project-qa-docs/README.md

 Ticket specification is responsabilitye of the Project Manager, QA and Technical Lead.

-- If the Issue is estimated to be longer than 2 days, it needs to be splitted.
+- If the Issue is estimated to be longer than 2 days, it needs to be split.
-- If the Issues doesn't have the specification completed, it needs to be completed.
+- If the Issue doesn't have the specification completed, it needs to be completed.
-- If the Issues doesn't have the technical specification completed, it needs to be completed.
+- If the Issue doesn't have the technical specification completed, it needs to be completed.
 - If the Issue requires a UI and it doesn't have it

 ### 2.2.
 Test Case